 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes No significant defects noted.
+Notes Weathering is noted to the roof surface.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
-Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+Life expectancy will often